 Open up the look of a pantry cupboard by choosing glass doors.
 On-trend fluted glass is the most popular choice right now, helping to blur the lines by concealing more than plain glass panels.
 This stylish solution allows just enough insight into the pleasing pantry design behind the doors but the obstructive glass helps to keep it slightly more hidden.

-Rather than fill a cupboard with a mishmash of bulky household items, like the vacuum and other miscellaneous items, carve out your own DIY pantry.
-By popping to your local DIY retailer you can pick up simple shelving and stacked units to tailor the space to suit your needs.
-IKEA is another great place to seek out smart cupboard storage solutions – on a budget.
+Rather than fill a cupboard with a mishmash of bulky household items, like the vacuum and other miscellaneous items, use the space to dig out your own DIY pantry.

-If you have the space corner off a dedicated area, quite literally with sliding doors.
-The circular pod will allow the area to feel less shut away, while keeping it very separate from the rest of the kitchen layout – as and when suits.
+If you have the space, corner off a dedicated area.
+And we mean that literally!
+Create a circular pod with sliding doors to allow the area to feel less shut away, while keeping it very separate from the rest of the kitchen layout – as and when suits.
 Creating a walk-in space without the need for permanent structure.
 Painting everything in the same shade, from doors to walls and shelves, will help to unify the space.
 While also providing a canvas of colour for store cupboard goods to sit against.

-A pantry doesn’t need to be a walk-in wonder or even a whole cupboard, it simply has to be a space dedicated to the function of keeping store cupboard goods and essentials.
-This compact cabinet design allows for a even the smallest space to be utilised, above wider storage for pots and pans.
+Kitchen pantry ideas don’t need to be a walk-in wonder or even a whole cupboard, it simply has to be a space dedicated to the function of keeping store cupboard goods and essentials.
+Clever compact cabinet design allows for even the smallest space to be utilised, above wider storage for pots and pans.

-Despite being compact in size its offer smart storage in the doors and multiple shelves for dried goods, all in labelled jars to add to the scheme.
-There’s even room for the wine glasses – a kitchen essential after all.
+Include smart storage in the doors and multiple shelves for dried goods, all in labelled jars to add to the scheme.

 No matter how small your kitchen you can still utilise any space to fit in pantry-style storage.
 Think vertically to allow for maximum shelving allowance, because most items for a pantry will be taller rather than bulky – think along the lines of storing bottles and jars.
 A slim cupboard won’t take up much dedicated kitchen space but if it scales from top to bottom it can provide plentiful space for all your pantry needs.